cse taggi

 Start Date (earliest)

-1 week before the start of the enrolled session
+A week before the start of session

 Expiry Date (latest)

-6 weeks after the end of the enrolled semester.
+Six weeks after the end of session.

 Undergraduate Thesis Classes (eg: COMP4910_Student)